-The university has also announced an investment of nearly $3 million for enhanced cleaning and disinfection during the fall semester.
+The university announced an investment of nearly $3 million for enhanced cleaning and disinfection during the fall semester.
 This investment includes the hiring of additional full-time and student staff, who will be focused on preventing infection in restrooms, classrooms, common areas, elevators, and other at-risk spaces.

 In Department of Residence and ISU Dining facilities:

 - Community bathrooms are deep cleaned daily with a secondary sanitization.